metabase/metabase/docs/administration-guide/06-collections.md

 Administrators can see and edit the contents of every user's personal collection (even those belonging to other Administrators) by clicking on the **Other users' personal collections** link at the bottom of the sidebar when viewing "Our analytics".

 A personal collection works just like any other collection except that its permissions are fixed and cannot be changed.
-If a sub-collection within a personal collection is moved to a different collection, the sub-collection will inherit the permissions of the parent collection.
+If a sub-collection within a personal collection is moved to a different collection, the sub-collection will inherit the permissions of its new parent collection.

 ## Further reading